FaustoC/rtfam/docs/nightwatch/vargo hoat and take the black.md

 ---
-title: Vargo Hoat & Take The Black
+title: Vargo Hoat and Take The Black
 tags:
   - Vargo Hoat
   - Take The Black